psmak3/psmak3.github.io/_posts/popculture/2018-04-05-popculture-ScotchBalvenieDoubleWood.md

 Taste: Very good.
 It is so smooth and chewy, the rich sweetness is very well balanced with the sting of the alcohol.
 I highly recommend a splash of water to unleash the fruity tones.

-Finsh: Long and strong (that's what she said).
+Finish: Long and strong (that's what she said).
 You will be tasting this one for awhile.
 And that's a good thing in this case.

-At the local pub, a pour would cost around $10-$12; not a terrible price to pay considering a MacCallen 12 year would run about $3-$5 more (and it is made in the same region with very similar tasting notes!).
+At the local pub, a pour would cost around $10-$12; not a terrible price to pay considering a Macallan 12 year would run about $3-$5 more (and it is made in the same region with very similar tasting notes!).
 However, no need to drink this one at a bar, save some money and just buy a bottle!
 Sure, it is about $20 more than a Jameson or Bulleit, and there is always room for one of those on your shelf at home.
 But trust me, The Balvenie DoubleWood is definitely worth the extra money.
-I guarentee you will taste the difference.
+I guarantee you will taste the difference.